medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 Both elements **SHALL** be represented.

-#### 4.4.3 Sending a copy of a message

-A CopyReceiver is a ccreceiver of the same message dispatched transaction to a primary receiver.

-A Forwardreceiver is a fwdreceiver of a message dispatched transaction unlinked to the original message transaction

 ##### 4.4.3.1 Sending to a copyreceiver while also sending to a Primary receiver

 A message to a copyreceiver is as the name says a copy of the original message.

 Sending to a copyreceiver is handled on different levels:

-* VANSenvelope: The VANSEnvelope **SHALL** be made with the copyreceiver's GLN as the receiving EAN.
+* MedComFHIRMessage: As the message is regarded as a new message, the Bundle.id **SHALL** be a new unique id different form the original MedComFHIRMessage and Bundle.Timestamp **SHALL** reflect the time of creation of this Bundle.
 * MedComFHIRMessage: The MedComMessagingProvenance **SHALL** reflect the scenario by adding a copyreceiver element to the stack of MedComMessagingProvenances.
+* MedComFHIRMessage: The MedComMessagingProvenance's Provenance.occurredDateTime og Provenance.recorded **SHALL** reflect the sending time of the message.
-* MedComFHIRMessage: The Messageheader **SHALL NOT** be changed
+* MedComFHIRMessage: The MedComMessagingMessageHeader and other entry.ressources **SHALL NOT** be changed.
-* MedComFHIRMessage: The Bundle.id and Timestamp **SHALL** be changed
+* VANSenvelope: The VANSEnvelope **SHALL** be created with the copyreceiver's GLN as the receiving EAN and the ?????

 ##### 4.4.3.2 Forwarding a message